Academic Integrity Tools and Statements

 • Here is a document from Proctorio you can download as well: Proctorio Privacy and Data Protection.pdf

 As technology continues to evolve, artificial intelligence (AI) will continue to play a role within education.
 There are both benefits and concerns involved any time a new technology is introduced to society and especially higher education.
 At SUU, it is up to each individual faculty member and department to determine how, why, and when AI tools can be used as part of a student’s coursework.
-CTI encourages faculty to discuss examples of appropriate uses of AI-generated materials and what uses would be considered a violation of SUU Academic Integrity policy.
+CTI encourages faculty to discuss examples of appropriate uses of AI-generated materials and what uses would be considered a violation of SUU academic misconduct policy.

 Knowing your stance on AI-generated materials is great.
 However, it is important that you communicate your stance with your learners.
 If they are not allowed to utilize AI-generated materials and tools, then it needs to appear not only in the syllabus but also in the assignment instructions.
 The same is true if you support the use of AI-generated materials.